2022-cs244/2022-cs244.github.io/deliverables/design-challenge.md

 * Least slack time first
 * Stop-and-Go Queueing

 In this project, you will explore how to practically implement the rank computation for various scheduling algorithms in P4.
+You may want to use the count-min sketch technique presented earlier in this class or some of the other building blocks described in the [flexswitch paper](https://homes.cs.washington.edu/~arvind/papers/flexswitch.pdf).

 #### BMv2 Support for SimpleSumeSwitch

+As you saw at the beginning of the class, Mininet is a very convenient tool to use for testing out the functionality of your P4 programs.
+It allows you to quickly spin up an arbitrary topology of network devices running your programs without needing to compile to an FPGA or manually wire up the topology.
+The [behavioral model v2](https://github.com/p4lang/behavioral-model) (BMv2) is essentially a library of packet processing components that can be used to build software switches.
+BMv2 currently supports the simple_switch target.
+P4 programs that are written for the V1Model architecture can be compiled to run on the simple_switch target.
+The framework for integrating the BMv2 software switch into the Mininet environment already exists.

+This project will consist of two components:

+1. Adding support for a new BMv2 target to which P4 programs that are written for the SimpleSumeSwitch architecture can be compiled.
+2. Updating the bmv2 backend of the open source [p4c](https://github.com/p4lang/p4c) compiler to support your new BMv2 target.

+The end goal is to demonstrate a P4 program written for the SimpleSumeSwitch architecture running in Mininet.

 #### Performance Measurement System

-#### Data Streaming Aggregation

 #### Heavy Hitter Detection